 Encourages independence and movement—lets toddlers pick their own books, zoom around safely, and feel "big kid" pride. |

-Thinking about how you might be running out of space once this whole baby room set up thing gets done.
+Thinking about how you might be running out of space once this whole baby room setup thing gets done.
 Guess what?
 It doesn't have that way.
 You can design your home to look beautiful and spacious with some smart thinking!

 So before you start collecting and filling the room with everything that catches your eye, pause for a moment.
-Take a look around and think about what will really fit in nicely, and will add value as your baby grows.
+Take a look around and think about what will really fit in nicely and will add value as your baby grows.

-1. Vertical Storage & Multi-Use Furniture Ideas
+1. Vertical Storage and Multi-Use Furniture Ideas

-Having a room big enough isn't enough, having space to walk in is equally important.
+Having a room big enough isn't enough; having space to walk in is equally important.
 Floating shelves for books and toys keep floors free for play.
 Cribs with drawers underneath will give you more space for blankets and extras.
 These urban nursery setup ideas work beautifully even in compact homes.

 2. Safety Features for the Nursery